jlaso/pingpongapp/README.md

 you need to follow the instructions to generate the ACS keys in order to start sending/receiving push notifications in devices

+clone the project

+enter into the folder project and launch git submodule init to download the modules needed

 ### SERVER

 the server devepoment is [here](https://github.com/jlaso/pingpongserver)